Skip to main content

 Certain products with toxic ingredients are used in greater quantities by people of color, resulting in a disproportionate impact.
 Products like skin lighteners, hair relaxers, and acrylic nails are often marketed to people of color or applied to customers by people of color and contain some of the most worrisome ingredients in cosmetics.

-We can have safer cosmetics and personal care products
+We CAN have safer cosmetics and personal care products!

 Toxic-Free Future’s science and research, along with our policy advocacy in Washington, DC, Washington state, other states, and corporate boardrooms, have led to governments and major retailers taking action on toxic personal care products.